BjornRo/distrilocker/README.md

 Server responds with: OK/ERR[1byte]||ResultAsBytes

 The server handles all requests using a dict and each store has their own dict and lock.
-The server multiplexes using the STORE_ID given by the client.
+The server multiplexes using the REQUEST ID given by the client.

 Using periodic: Each store also have a cleaning task that selects some random keys and checks the expiry, if it is expired, delete.
 Otherwise, task deletes itself.
 I dont know which version is the best...